jenn8421/jenn8421.github.io/index.md

 ---
+layout: default
+---
-Welcome to my portfolio!
+## Welcome to my portfolio!🌟
 Here you’ll find projects I’ve created to gain experience and learn as much as I can about cybersecurity, networking, & programming.
 Explore, experiment, and learn all the things!
----

 ## Featured Projects

 ### Star(duino)Wars RFID Lock with Multi-Factor Authentication